vuanhle/levuanh/index.md

 # News

 - **[Aug.
-2026]** Starting my Ph.D. in Computer Science at the University of Virginia, focusing on constrained generative models for operations research problems as part of the RAISE group!
+2026]** Starting my Ph.D. in Computer Science at the University of Virginia, focusing on constrained generative models as part of the RAISE group!

 ## Publications